-1. (U) In the event that the FBI seeks to use any information acquired pursuant to
+1. (U) In the event that the FBI seeks to use any information acquired pursuant to section 702 during a time period when there is uncertainty about the location of the target of the

-2. (U) Pursuant to 50 U.S.C. §§ 1806(b), no information acquired pursuant to section 702 shall be disclosed for law enforcement purposes unless such disclosure is accompanied by a statement that such information, or any information derived therefrom, may only be used in a criminal proceeding with the advance authorization of the Attorney General.
-When Attorney General authorization is acquired, FISA-acquired information, including raw FISA-acquired information, may be disclosed for law enforcement purposes in criminal proceedings.

-3. (U) The FBI shall ensure that identities of any persons, including United States persons, that reasonably appear to be foreign intelligence information, to be necessary to understand foreign intelligence information or assess its importance, or to be evidence of a crime, are accessible when a search or query is conducted or made of FISA-acquired information.
+- 2. (U) Pursuant to 50 U.S.C. §§ 1806(b), no information acquired pursuant to section 702 shall be disclosed for law enforcement purposes unless such disclosure is accompanied by a statement that such information, or any information derived therefrom, may only be used in a criminal proceeding with the advance authorization of the Attorney General.
+When Attorney General authorization is acquired, FISA-acquired information, including raw FISA-acquired information, may be disclosed for law enforcement purposes in criminal proceedings. - 3.
+(U) The FBI shall ensure that identities of any persons, including United States persons, that reasonably appear to be foreign intelligence information, to be necessary to understand foreign intelligence information or assess its importance, or to be evidence of a crime, are accessible when a search or query is conducted or made of FISA-acquired information.